 Will Adobe make previous versions of Adobe Flash Player available for download after 2020?

 No. Adobe will be removing Flash Player download pages from its site and Flash-based content will be blocked from running in Adobe Flash Player after the EOL Date.

 Adobe always recommends using the latest, supported and up-to-date software.
 Customers should not use Flash Player after the EOL Date since it will not be supported by Adobe.

 If I find Flash Player available for download on a third-party website, can I use it?

-No, these versions of Flash Player are not authorised by Adobe.
-Customers should not use unauthorised versions of Flash Player.
-Unauthorised downloads are a common source of malware and viruses.
-Adobe has no responsibility for unauthorised versions of Flash Player and customers’ use of such versions is entirely at their own risk.
+No, these versions of Flash Player are not authorized by Adobe.
+Customers should not use unauthorized versions of Flash Player.
+Unauthorized downloads are a common source of malware and viruses.
+Adobe has no responsibility for unauthorized versions of Flash Player and customers’ use of such versions is entirely at their own risk.

 Which browsers and operating systems currently support Adobe Flash Player?

 Please visit http://www.adobe.com/products/flashplayer/tech-specs.html for the latest list of Flash-supported browsers and operating systems.
 Note, as it gets closer to the EOL Date, the number of Flash-supported browsers and operating systems may decrease so Adobe strongly encourages customers to migrate to other standards.

 Will Adobe provide security updates for Flash Player after the end-of-life date?